Burgundy may not be the most popular expat destination in France, however, its appeal goes far beyond exquisite wines and Dijon mustard.

 Is living in Burgundy a good idea?

 Living in rural Burgundy is like stepping back in time to old-fashioned values and community spirit.
-A phrase you will hear regularly when thanking neighbours for assistance or advice is “C’est normal”.
+A phrase you will regularly hear when thanking neighbors for assistance or advice is “C’est normal”.

 Life in rural France moves at a different pace; never expect to do anything quickly, whether it is completing a home renovation or buying a loaf of bread.
 Tradesmen come as and when, but viewed with the right spirit, it is part of the charm.
 After all, you are retired…